biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 When typing multiple unquoted words with a space between them, regardless of whether those are existing objects, R will notice a *syntax ("R grammar") error* before it even gets around to checking objects.

-The problem is that you be referring to two objects sequentially and without any mathematical operator in between them, or some other syntax to "join" them.
+The problem is that you are referring to two objects sequentially and without any mathematical operator in between them, or some other syntax to "join" them.
 In R, that's not valid syntax.
 (You may think it would perhaps simply try to print both objects, but this is not the case.)

 </details>

-A general lesson here is that you should always pay attention to the error message that your are getting.
+A general lesson here is that you should always pay attention to the details of the error messages that you get.
 While the language may seem terse and odd at first, it usually holds important clues as to what is going wrong exactly.

 </div>